tejgor/Memora-OpenSource/README.md

-# Memora - OpenSource AI Study Assistant
+# Memora - Open Source AI Study Assistant

 ### Use your own notes/documents to generate questions and answers grounded in your knowledge.